 If the S-NSSAI is rejected in the RA or rejected partially in the RA or rejected with a cause code that allows attempting to register the S-NSSAI again, the UE can request the S-NSSAI only if the S-NSSAI location availability information indicates that the S-NSSAI is available at the cell where the UE is camping.

-If the S-NSSAI is in the Partially Allowed NSSAI or in the Allowed NSSAI, the UE shall not activate User Plane for any already established PDU Session with that S-NSSAI if the UE is in a cell within the RA but outside the Location information of the S-NSSAI.
-The UE shall not send user data as payload of a NAS message (see clause 5.31.4.1) in uplink directions.
+If the S-NSSAI is in the Partially Allowed NSSAI or in the Allowed NSSAI and the UE is in a cell within the RA but outside the NS-AoS of the S-NSSAI, the following applies:

-If the S-NSSAI is in the Partially Allowed NSSAI or in the Allowed NSSAI, and the UE in CM-CONNECTED state moves from a cell inside the NS-AoS to a cell outside the NS-AoS and the User Plane resources are active for a PDU Session on that S-NSSAI, the NG-RAN deactivates the User Plane resources as described in the AN initiated modification of a PDU Session in clause 4.3.3.2 of TS 23.502.
+If the S-NSSAI is in the Partially Allowed NSSAI or in the Allowed NSSAI, and the UE in CM-CONNECTED state moves from a cell inside the NS-AoS to a cell outside the NS-AoS and the User Plane resources are active for a PDU Session on that S-NSSAI, the NG-RAN releases the User Plane resources as described in step 1d of the AN initiated Release of a PDU Session in clause 4.3.4.2 of TS 23.502.
+The SMF also deactivates the PDU Session as described in step 3a in clause 4.3.4.2 of TS 23.502.

 OAM may configure RRM policies for S-NSSAIs on a per cell basis as defined in TS 28.541, i.e. cells outside the Network Slice Area of Service while in a TA supporting the S-NSSAI are allocated with no RRM resources for the S-NSSAI.